NEMSLinux/nems-docs/docs/check_commands/check_pve.rst

 Configuration
 ~~~~~~~~~~~~~

+- On Proxmox VE
-#.
-On Proxmox VE, create a new user for NEMS Linux to use for the API.
-Give that user **PVEAudit** permissions.
+  - Create a new user for NEMS Linux to use for the API.
+  - Assign this new user **PVEAudit** permissions.
-#.
-In NEMS NConf
+- In NEMS NConf:
-  #. create a host entry for your Proxmox VE server.
+  - Create a host entry for your Proxmox VE server.
-  #.
-Add the `check_pve` service to that host, setting the arguments appropriately for your environment.
+  - Add the `check_pve` service to that host, setting the arguments appropriately for your environment.
-  #.
-Generate your NEMS config.
+  - Generate your NEMS config.

 ..
 Warning:: Never use your Proxmox VE root user or any user with more than **PVEAudit** permissions for monitoring.